dbackspace/ImprovePerformanceTricks/README.md

 - Loop all of mime types in `HashSet` instead all of duplicated mime types, and append it for query clause.

 ✔️ Remove `Log` in loop
+- Remove log in loop can be reduce performance when iterating inside a loop.

 ✔️ Prevent using `file.exist()` because it's very expensive call
 - Can use it after do operation like as `renameTo`, instead check as a pre-action.